Coronavirus: China death toll edges toward 1,500 | DW | 14.02.2020

 With more than 100 more deaths and nearly 5,000 new infections, China's coronavirus shows no signs of peaking.
 In Cambodia, passengers disembarked from a cruise ship after virus fears kept them from five countries.

-The death toll from the coronavirus outbreak in China's Hubei province has risen by 116, bringing the total death toll to 1,380, the province's health commission said Friday.
+The official death toll from the coronavirus outbreak in China's Hubei province rose by 116 on Friday, bringing the total death toll to 1,380.

-Of the new deaths, 88 occurred in Wuhan, the province's capital where the COVID-19 virus is believed to have originated late last year.
+Most of the deaths occurred in Wuhan, the province's capital where the COVID-19 virus is believed to have originated late last year.

-The commission reported 4,823 new cases in Hubei, taking the total number of cases in the province to 55,748.
-More than 80% of the new cases were in Wuhan.
-Chinese officials on Friday said there were 5,090 new cases in mainland China.
+Authorities reported 4,823 new cases in Hubei, bringing the total number of cases in the province to 55,748, largely concentrated in Wuhan.

-The increase in cases came after the commission began counting cases diagnosed through new clinical methods.
+The increase in cases came after health authorities started counting cases diagnosed through new clinical methods.
 There are currently several hundred coronavirus cases in 27 countries outside of China.

 German Health Minister Jens Spahn told DW that within Europe, detection and containment of the virus was working.